digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 The private SSH key file from the above command, is the one used when installing your Netmaker server.
 It is not necessarily required to specify the SSH key file, if it's the same as the one from your `~/.ssh` folder.

-When asked, please accept the new SSH fingerprint, and follow the on-screen instructions.
-Please leave the default domain name, unless you have a specific one already set up, and you want to use it here as well.
-Next, what's important to remember is that you don't need a default network to be created just now (answer `n` to the question) - will be touched shortly.
-Going further, when asked for a VPN server, answer no (`n`) again, and don't override the master key (type `n` for this question as well).
+After logging on the Netmaker machine, you will be presented with a one-time interactive guide.
+When asked, leave the default domain name unless you have a specific one already set up.
+Next, when asked about creating a default network, type `n` - you will learn shortly how to create one.
+Going further, type `n` when asked about adding a VPN server.
+Finally, don't override the master key (type `n` for this question as well).

 The output looks similar to: